awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 You cannot change the CMK that is associated with an existing snapshot or volume\.
 However, you can associate a different CMK during a snapshot copy operation so that the resulting copied snapshot is encrypted by the new CMK\.

-### Encrypting an empty volume on creation<a name="new-encrypted-volumes"></a>
+### Encrypt an empty volume on creation<a name="new-encrypted-volumes"></a>

 When you create a new, empty EBS volume, you can encrypt it by enabling encryption for the specific volume creation operation\.
 If you enabled EBS encryption by default, the volume is automatically encrypted\.
 By default, the volume is encrypted to your default key for EBS encryption\.
 Alternatively, you can specify a different symmetric CMK for the specific volume creation operation\.
 The volume is encrypted by the time it is first available, so your data is always secured\.
-For detailed procedures, see [Creating an Amazon EBS volume](ebs-creating-volume.md)\.
+For detailed procedures, see [Create an Amazon EBS volume](ebs-creating-volume.md)\.

 By default, the CMK that you selected when creating a volume encrypts the snapshots that you make from the volume and the volumes that you restore from those encrypted snapshots\.
 You cannot remove encryption from an encrypted volume or snapshot, which means that a volume restored from an encrypted snapshot, or a copy of an encrypted snapshot, is always encrypted\.

 Public snapshots of encrypted volumes are not supported, but you can share an encrypted snapshot with specific accounts\.
-For detailed directions, see [Sharing an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.
+For detailed directions, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

-### Encrypting unencrypted resources<a name="encrypt-unencrypted"></a>
+### Encrypt unencrypted resources<a name="encrypt-unencrypted"></a>

 Although there is no direct way to encrypt an existing unencrypted volume or snapshot, you can encrypt them by creating either a volume or a snapshot\.
 If you enabled encryption by default, Amazon EBS encrypts the resulting new volume or snapshot using your default key for EBS encryption\.
 Even if you have not enabled encryption by default, you can enable encryption when you create an individual volume or snapshot\.
 Whether you enable encryption by default or in individual creation operations, you can override the default key for EBS encryption and select a symmetric customer managed CMK\.
-For more information, see [Creating an Amazon EBS volume](ebs-creating-volume.md) and [Copying an Amazon EBS snapshot](ebs-copy-snapshot.md)\.
+For more information, see [Create an Amazon EBS volume](ebs-creating-volume.md) and [Copy an Amazon EBS snapshot](ebs-copy-snapshot.md)\.

 To encrypt the snapshot copy to a customer managed CMK, you must both enable encryption and specify the key, as shown in [Copy an unencrypted snapshot \(encryption by default not enabled\)](#snapshot-account-off)\.

 **Important**
 Amazon EBS does not support asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 You can also apply new encryption states when launching an instance from an EBS\-backed AMI\.
 This is because EBS\-backed AMIs include snapshots of EBS volumes that can be encrypted as described\.
-For more information, see [Using encryption with EBS\-backed AMIs](AMIEncryption.md)\.
+For more information, see [Use encryption with EBS\-backed AMIs](AMIEncryption.md)\.

 ## Encryption scenarios<a name="encryption-examples"></a>